matloff/fastLinearAlgebra/README.md

 Simple, yes, but really, no kidding; don't go further until you understand things well--meaning you could explain it to others.

+## Matrix-matrix products

+We built matrix-vector multiplication by using dot product as the base.
+Now we will build matrix-matrix multiplication by using matrix-vector multiplication as the base.

+> The j<sup>th</sup> column of a matrix product MQ is the product of M
+> with the j<sup>th</sup> column of Q.